ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/index.md

 # Uploading files

-Even though it is not considered one of the responsibilities of a GraphQL server, Hot Chocolate provides the possibility to upload files for convenience reasons.
+Though not considered one of the responsibilities of a GraphQL server, for convenience, Hot Chocolate provides file upload support.

 [Learn more about uploading files](/docs/hotchocolate/server/uploading-files)